 Successful completion of the Account of Professional Practice confers Associate Fellowship of the Higher Education Academy (now known as AdvanceHE) and the post-nominal letters AFHEA.
 For more information see the Advance HE Fellowship page.

-The programme launches in November each year.
+The programme launches in December each year with an introductory session.
 See our Common Awards Calendar and our Events page for this year’s specific registration deadline.

 Following the initial introduction session, the remainder of the programme will be delivered online through a specially designed site in Durham’s online learning environment.
 Participants will be encouraged to build on their understanding of the content via online discussions with other Common Awards teaching staff, and through reflection on their own practice.